open/close all folders

 - The Dick Van Dyke Show also went through this in the first season episode "The Meershatz Pipe."

 - Subverted in Malcolm in the Middle.
-After spending hours cleaning up the house after learning (they think) that Francis will be allowed to come home if they don't mess up their time spent alone in the house, the kids realize their parents will never believe it and proceed to make things messier than they were before.
+After spending hours cleaning up the house after learning (they think) that Francis will be allowed to come home if they don't mess up their time spent alone in the house, the kids realize their parents will never believe they kept everything so clean and proceed to make the room moderately messy so they won't investigate.

 - On an episode of Everybody Loves Raymond, Raymond takes maternity leave to help Deborah.
 When he goes back to work during his break to check on things, he is disappointed and put out when he finds out his temporary replacement is doing fine.